 The overarching principle of public worship regarding the believer is to build him up spiritually.

-It is the responsibility for each believer to edify others.
+It is the responsibility of each believer to edify others.
 The content for edification is the Word of God.